 A Hearst-based business that’s one of the country’s first legally licensed cannabis “micro-cultivators” has signed a supply agreement with a Vancouver-based distributor.

 BC Craft Supply Co.
-Ltd., a subsidiary of Pasha Brands Ltd., announced on July 29 it has signed an agreement with Hearst Organic Cannabis.
+Ltd., a subsidiary of Pasha Brands Ltd., announced on July 29 it has signed an agreement with Hearst Organic Cannabis Products.

 Owner Joël Lacelle received his approval to operate from Health Canada on July 12.

 According to a news release, under the new agreement, Hearst will supply BC Craft with its ongoing production to be sold as dried flower.
 BC Craft will process and package the flower and distribute the product to licensed retailers.

 "Building Hearst and receiving my Health Canada licence has been a challenge, but I'm encouraged by the high demand for craft products," Lacelle said in the release.

 "I'm proud to partner with the team at Pasha and BC Craft as they have clearly demonstrated their passion for supporting all craft cannabis producers in Canada."

 Under Health Canada guidelines, micro-cultivators can operate with 2,152 square feet of total canopy space, which can include indoor or outdoor farming.

 It’s expected the production will produce roughly 500 kilograms of cannabis annually.